Share Suicide Prevention Resources

 On Demand

-- American Medical Association (AMA) Steps Forward: Preventing physician Suicide: Identify and support at-risk physicians is a learning module from the AMA which includes a toolkit and quiz about identifying risk factors and warning signs for suicide, applying standardized processes for physicians seeking support and creating an environment of support and wellness within an organization.
+- American Medical Association (AMA) Steps Forward: Preventing Physician Suicide is a learning module from the AMA which includes a toolkit and quiz about identifying risk factors and warning signs for suicide, applying standardized processes for physicians seeking support and creating an environment of support and wellness within an organization.
 It offers 0.5 CME credits.

 Membership Programs for Workforce Wellbeing